Coenzyme Q10

 3 products

-Coenzyme Q10 is a nutrient produced by the body.
-It occurs in every cell and plays a crucial role there because it is involved in the process of energy production.
-Coenzyme Q10 also protects the cell, as it belongs to the antioxidants and therefore captures free radicals.
+Coenzyme Q10 is a nutrient produced naturally by the body.
+It is found in every cell and plays a crucial role in them, as it is involved in the process of energy production.
+Furthermore, coenzyme Q10 protects the cells, as it is one of the antioxidants and thus neutralises free radicals.

 Free radicals are molecules with an unpaired electron.
-They try to take this electron from another substance in the body and can cause damage in the process.
-This is exactly where antioxidants come in, as they provide the free radical with the desired electron.
+They seek to snatch this electron from another substance in the body and can cause damage in the process.
+This is precisely where antioxidants come in, as they supply the free radical with the electron it seeks.

 These foods contain coenzyme Q10

-The nutrient coenzyme Q10 is produced by the body itself.
+Coenzyme Q10 is a nutrient produced naturally by the body.

-As a rule, it can be absorbed through food.
-The foods that provide the most Q10 are mainly types of meat and fish.
-The antioxidant is also found in vegetables.
-Onions, spinach and avocados are good examples.
+It can usually be obtained through the diet.
+The foods that provide the most Q10 are primarily various types of meat and fish.
+The antioxidant can also be found in vegetables.
+Onions, spinach and avocados are good examples of this.
 Nuts are also a good source of coenzyme Q10.

-However, foods contain only a small amount of this nutrient.
-To increase the level in the body, preparations containing Q10 are an option.
-Intake should, however, be discussed with a doctor.
+However, foods contain only small amounts of this nutrient.
+To increase its levels in the body, supplements containing Q10 are a good option.
+However, these should only be taken in consultation with a doctor.

 The recommended daily dose

-The maximum permitted amount per daily dose for coenzyme Q10 in dietary supplements in Switzerland is 225 mg per day.
+In Switzerland, the maximum permitted daily intake of coenzyme Q10 in food supplements is 225 mg per day.

-This results in an average daily requirement of around 30-60 mg.
-If the daily requirement cannot be covered through food, it is possible to support intake with dietary supplements.
+This results in an average daily requirement of approximately 30–60 mg.
+If the daily requirement cannot be met through diet alone, dietary supplements can be used to help.

-There are various products with coenzyme Q10.
-One way to use it is by taking capsules, for example.
-However, care should be taken not to exceed the recommended intake amount.
+There are various products containing coenzyme Q10.
+It can, for example, be taken in capsule form.
+However, care should be taken not to exceed the recommended daily intake.

-From time to time, the nutrient can also be found as drops or powder for intake.
-For external use, there are creams that contain coenzyme Q10.
+Occasionally, the nutrient is also available in the form of drops or powder.
+For external use, there are creams containing coenzyme Q10.

 Coenzyme Q10 and much more at Vitalove

-Vitalove.ch is your online shop for health in Switzerland.
-With us you will find not only products with coenzyme Q10, but also products with various other nutrients.
-Health is close to our heart, which is why we have made it our mission to bring it easily to your home.
+Vitalove.ch is your online health shop in Switzerland.
+Here you’ll find not only products containing coenzyme Q10, but also those containing various other nutrients.
+Health is a subject close to our hearts, which is why we’ve made it our mission to bring these products straight to your door.

-Order today and receive your products in 1-2 working days.
-We look forward to your order!
+Order today and receive your products within 1–2 working days.
+We look forward to receiving your order!

 Frequently Asked Questions